WachiRatip/py_unconstrained_convex_optimization/README.md

 - [License](#license)

 ## Introduction
+[Unconstrained convex problems](https://neos-guide.org/guide/types/#unconstrained) can be solved using gradient descent.
+However, gradient descent can be slow to converge.
+In order to speed up the convergence, gradient descent can be modified by adding a momentum term.
 This repository contains the implementation of the following algorithms:
 - Gradient descent
 - Gradient descent with momentum
 - Nesterov accelerated gradient descent

+The algorithms are implemented in Python and [Numpy](https://numpy.org/) and tested using [Pytest](https://docs.pytest.org/en/7.4.x/index.html).

 ## How to setup the environment
 refer to setup.ps1 for Windows users